Meherdeep/agora-videocall-demo/README.md

 # Agora 1 to 1 Video Calling Demo

-This tutorial describes how to create an Agora account and build a sample app with Agora using Flutter.
+This tutorial describes how to create an Agora account and build a sample 1:1 video calling app with Agora's Flutter SDK.

 ## Prerequisites